ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 ## How do I build OpenCV with MSVC?

-Follow the steps below to build OpenCV and a test application using the library with the MSVC compiler.
+Follow these steps to build OpenCV and a test application using the library with the MSVC compiler.

 ### Clone the OpenCV repository